City of Santa Clara

 Citywide Water Use Restrictions and Prohibitions

-Per Section 1.C of the City’s Water Service and Use Rules and Regulations, the following restrictions and prohibitions remain in effect at all times:
+Per Section 1.C of the City’s Potable and Recycled Water System Rules and Regulations, the following restrictions and prohibitions are in effect at all times:

 Prohibited for All Water Users